cdupont/CorentinDupont-WebPage/blog/pages/recommendations.md

 - The moon was the minute hand, the seasons the hour hand.
 I didn’t even have a name.
 I never felt lonely.
 To put it romantically: I was completely free (Christopher Thomas Knight)

 - Etre Humain, c'est vivre suspendu entre le danger et la chance (Lee Smolin)

+- It is easier to fool someone than to convince them they have been fooled (Mark Twain)